simon-katz/nomis-electric-clojure-mode/README.md

 By default, initial whitespace is not colored.

-You can change this by customizing `nomis/ec-color-initial-whitespace?`.

-You can toggle this on-the-fly with `M-x nomis/ec-toggle-color-initial-whitespace`.
+You can change this by customizing `nomis/ec-color-initial-whitespace?` and you can toggle this on-the-fly with `M-x nomis/ec-toggle-color-initial-whitespace`.

 Here's an example (code again taken from [dir-tree example at Electric v3 tutorial](https://electric.hyperfiddle.net/tutorial/dir_tree)):